“Travel to Morocco, they said… your gram will be lit, they said”.

 In Marrakech, there was a MASSIVE difference for me when I wore a dress one day vs. pants on another.
 Even though it was a long-enough dress (around knee-length), the amount of eyes that began to slide down and focus on my calves was too damn high.

 So, I would encourage dressing modestly, with an emphasis on covering shoulders, legs and cleavage.
+You can read my full packing guide (and free packing list) for Marrakech here.

 13. BYOT – Bring your own toilet paper